IBM/ubiquity-k8s/README.md

  Newly built binary (ubiquity) will be in bin directory.

 # Using the plugin
-Install the ubiquity binary on all nodes in the kubelet plugin path.
+Install the ubiquity binary on all nodes in the kubelet plugin path along with its configuration file.

 Path for installing the plugin is:
 ```bash